Has the reintroduction of cheetahs to India been a success? – DW – 04/05/2023

 Murali Krishnan in New Delhi

 The first cheetah cubs to be born in India in over 70 years mark an important milestone.
-But wildlife specialists are worried the ambitious transcontinental conservation project cannot ensure the cheetahs' longevity.
+But wildlife specialists are worried the ambitious transcontinental conservation project can't ensure the cheetahs' longevity.

 https://p.dw.com/p/4Pj47